It's Mahomes vs. Brady as Chiefs visit Patriots

 Julian Edelman has been the only consistent force among New England receivers, contributing to a sub-par 49 percent ratio for touchdowns in the red zone.
 Sony Michel is a running back capable of exposing the Chiefs' rush defense, which ranks 30th.
 The Patriots, who will clinch an 11th consecutive playoff berth with a win, lacked a kicker when they practiced Wednesday.

 They released Kai Forbath after he missed a PAT last Sunday in a loss at Houston and began a search for their fifth kicker this season.
 Center Ted Karras (knee) is expected to miss the game against the Chiefs.
-Two Chiefs running backs, Damien Williams (rib) and Darrel Williams (hamstring) are likely out, prompting the team to add Spencer Ware.
+Damien Williams (rib) has been ruled out for Sunday's game and fellow running back Darrel Williams (hamstring) was placed on injured reserve for the Chiefs, who added Spencer Ware to the backfield.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)